reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 # Documentation

 Different applications and knowledge require various emphasis within the documentation.
 If you figured something out that wasn't documented before, then please consider [contributing](#how-to-contribute).
-Taking pictures during the hardware design and production is one of the things that are not essential, but useful to have:
+Taking pictures during the hardware design and production is one of the things that are not essential but useful to have:

 ## Renderings and photos

 Visualizations help in identifying a version of a PCB or by documenting how it is used.
 When working on the design files, OrCAD, as well as KiCad, supports the 3D rendering of the PCB.
 This image can be used to see the silkscreen that might otherwise be hidden after assembling a PCB.
 Once the PCB was produced and arrives, a photo can be used to document how it actually looks.
-Often this step is not considered important during the design phase and it's certainly more exciting to try a new arrival than to take a picture.
+This step is often not considered necessary during the design phase, and it's certainly more exciting to try a new arrival than to take a picture.

 ![example with rendering and photo of a PCB](../assets/docu_render_photo.png){:.ifr .pop}

 Having spent a lot of time trying to match actual hardware with descriptions and design files of different revisions, we assure you that creating these visualizations is well invested time (one example where this would have helped is the distinction between [driver-v2.x](../Generation 4/Panel/docs/driver.md#driver-v2) and [driver-v1.2](../Generation 4/Panel/docs/driver.md#driver-v1)).
 Especially since renderings in OrCAD and KiCad are done quickly and once stored in the repository, they are always at hand when needed.
-Hopefully the [example show on the right for the comm board](../Generation 4/Hardware/docs/comm.md) can convince you to submit a rendering along with the files you sent to the assembly house.
-And the additional picture of the assembled boards will contribute to a useful documentation.
+Hopefully, the [example shown on the right for the comm board](../Generation 4/Hardware/docs/comm.md) can convince you to submit a rendering along with the files you sent to the assembly house.
+And the additional picture of the assembled boards will contribute to useful documentation.

 # How to contribute
 {:.clear}